jai-x/penguin/README.md

 * Add support for account creds in youtube-dl to download from website that require an account to watch (e.g. niconico)
 * Youtube link parsing
-* R9K Mode (Video can only be played once, all videos must be unique)

 ### Features?
 (I don't know what to call this section)